-Beginning in the 1600s, the Iroquois Native American tribe participated in the fur trade principally with Dutch and British merchants, although a few Iroquois also traded with the French.
-The Native Americans gave beaver and other animal hides to European traders in exchange for muskets, iron tools, blankets, and colorful glass beads, among other items.
-By 1650 A.D., the Iroquois hunters and trappers had killed off most of the fur-bearing animals in their homeland.
+Beginning in the 1600s, the Iroquois participated in the fur trade principally with Dutch and British merchants, although a few Iroquois also traded with the French.
+The Iroquois gave beaver and other animal hides to European traders in exchange for muskets, iron tools, blankets, and colorful glass beads, among other items.
+By 1650, Iroquois hunters and trappers had killed off most of the fur-bearing animals in their homeland.
 To satisfy their desire for more European trade items, the Iroquois turned toward the rich hunting grounds of their neighbors in the Ohio Country.
-The natives who lived there were weakened by European diseases that had swept through their villages, killing many of them.
-Armed with guns, the Iroquois killed or drove out the Native Americans they found living here.
+The American Indians who lived here were weakened by European diseases that had swept through their villages, killing many of them.
+Armed with guns, the Iroquois killed or drove out many of the American Indians they found living here.
 This struggle over the Ohio Country became known as the Beaver Wars.
-Between 1650 and 1700 A.D., the Iroquois waged a war of extermination.
+Between 1650 and 1700, the Iroquois waged a war of extermination.
 They claimed the land for the Iroquois Confederacy, but most Iroquois hunters and warriors did not live in the Ohio Country.
 They came primarily to hunt the deer and beaver, returning to their homes in the East after a hunting expedition.
-The exception was the Erie tribe, who lived along the south shore of Lake Erie from New York to approximately modern-day Cleveland, Ohio.
+The exception to this were the Erie, who lived along the south shore of Lake Erie from New York to approximately modern-day Cleveland, Ohio.

-The best historic records of the Beaver Wars come from The Jesuit Relation, a series of letters and accounts written by Jesuit priests who came to what is today the United States to teach the Native Americans about the Catholic religion.
-These records include some of the first written references to the natives who lived in Ohio before the Beaver Wars:
+The best historic records of the Beaver Wars come from The Jesuit Relation, a series of letters and accounts written by Jesuit priests who came to North America to try to convert American Indians to Catholicism.
+These records include some of the first written references to the American Indians who lived in Ohio before the Beaver Wars: